Marijuana Grows Indoors with LEDs 101

 To adjust the PH of your water/nutrient mix you will need to use pH UP or pH Down which are products used to raise or lower pH.
 Your PH is low if your measurement is above 7 and is high if your measurement is below 6.
 Add pH UP, or pH Down accordingly.
 It takes very small amounts of pH Up or Down to affect change in your water/nutrient mix.
 To give you an idea of how much product you will need 1ml of UP or Down in a gallon (3.7 L) will change your pH by 1 point on average.

 You will also need to test the pH balance of your water after it penetrates your soil and roots.
 This is the critical measurement.
-To measure the pH at root level, water your plants with your current water/nutrient mix and quickly test the runoff water from the bottom of your pot.
+To measure the pH at the root level, water your plants with your current water/nutrient mix and quickly test the runoff water from the bottom of your pot.

-Based on the pH of this measurement you will mix your next water/nutrient batch with a higher or lower pH depending on if your run off pH was lower or higher then 6-7 pH.
+Based on the pH of this measurement you will mix your next water/nutrient batch with a higher or lower pH depending on if your runoff pH was lower or higher then 6-7 pH.
 For example, if the pH was 1 point high you will make your next water/nutrient mix 1 point lower, which will bring down the higher pH measurement from your soil.
 REMEMBER that it takes very little pH Up or pH Down to adjust the pH 1 point.
 Be careful you get the measurement right by making small adjustments, mixing, testing, repeat until your water/nutrient mix is between 6-7 pH.

 What Kind of Water should I use?

-An example of a LED tent grows
+An example of a LED tent grow

 Indoor cannabis growing

-Newbie indoor cannabis growers like the idea of growing their plants in a sunny window, like a house plant.
+Newbie indoor cannabis growers like the idea of growing their plants in a sunny window, like a houseplant.
 This is not a good idea, please don’t do it.
 First off window light may be strong enough to grow a seedling but it won’t be strong enough to sustain and flower a mature plant.
 Having your plant in a window is also a risk because people could more easily spot it and then know what you are up to.
 Stealth is always my number one priority.

 Indoor cannabis growing with led lights

 As a grower of fine cannabis, you have many options when it comes to providing light energy to your plants.
-I grew with HPS (high pressure sodium) for 8 of the 10 years I’ve been growing.
+I grew with HPS (high-pressure sodium) for 8 of the 10 years I’ve been growing.
 The past two years I switched to LED and never looked back.
 Sure, it was a big investment to switch to LED up front, but I was looking ahead.

-Technology advancements in the field of LEDs have made it possible to successfully grow high quality cannabis with greater yields.
+Technology advancements in the field of LEDs have made it possible to successfully grow high-quality cannabis with greater yields.
 Early LED grow lighting wasn’t very successful due to a lack of light intensity and color wavelength limitations.
 But that was then and this is now.
 LED’s can provide as much light intensity as HPS systems and provide a full spectrum of light wavelengths capable of growing cannabis plants from Seedling to Harvest.
 If that wasn’t enough LED grow lighting achieves this while using 50 to 60% less electricity.

 Energy costs where I live have been increasing every year and have hit a point now where I can easily spend $300 in electricity to feed my plants for one grow.
-Suddenly the cost of up grading to LED made sense.
+Suddenly the cost of upgrading to LED made sense.

-Here are the top reasons why I switched to LED grow lights
+Here are the top reasons why I switched

 - LED grow lights use between 50% and 60% less electricity

-- LED grow lights reduce your grow foot print.
+- LED grow lights reduce your grow footprint.
 Running a couple of HPS lighting systems draw enough energy that your electricity provider could ask questions about why you are using so much electricity. (not likely but if you went to 3 or more HPS it would become very likely)

 - LED grow lights can provide full spectrum light wavelengths which are suitable for vegetative and flowering stages of your grow.
 (No need to switch bulbs)